 This shoe can work well for crack climbing, having the stiffest sole of the group tested, a nice wide toe box, and the fabric does a decent job of padding the foot, but there is a caveat.
 The knit uppers can't quite take being stuffed in cracks over and over without getting a little fuzzy, but the occasional crack won't pose a major problem.

 A random crack every now and then won't pose much of a problem but the fabric may not hold up well to repeated crack climbing.

-Although this shoe is wider than the others tested, the toes narrow in such a way that it ends up being a relatively pointy shoe.
+Although this shoe is wider than most of the others tested, the toes narrow in such a way that it ends up being a relatively pointy shoe.
 That, combined with a stiffer sole, makes this a good choice for those vertical routes where you are on your toes, but the flat last holds back the performance when the pockets get steep.

 The toe shape on the Black Diamond is pretty tapered, considering the extra shoe width, and does a decent job of getting into pockets.

 This shoe has a fairly stiff 4.3mm sole that doesn't allow much for much feeling on the smaller holds, especially for the smaller lighter climbers.
 If sensitivity is something that is important, the Editors' Choice Evolv Venga has a similar shape and style but a much softer, more sensitive sole.
 If you're looking for a good sensitive shoe for the steeps, the La Sportiva Maverink is a great option with its No Edge technology.